rezlytixabhi/IITBWorkshopMarch2023/README.md

 ## Getting the Data

-[Link to Data on Google Drive](https://drive.google.com/drive/folders/16rCYKklQs-Jt5iVp1Gvfiu25ATz-BQ2D?usp=sharing) Download the data from this link and save a local copy.
+[Link to Data on Google Drive](https://drive.google.com/drive/folders/16rCYKklQs-Jt5iVp1Gvfiu25ATz-BQ2D?usp=sharing) Download seismic & well log data from this link and save a local copy.
+Data for fundmentals of numpy, pandas, etc., are in the "Data" folder of this repository.

 ### Locally on VSCode
 [Link to youtube video for VSCode Setup](http://www.rezlytix.com)